 I would like to say this is the best clam chowder recipe EVER but…I’m from Wisconsin.
 Being from a land-locked state does not make me an expert in anything with seafood.
 At all.
 Ask me about venison, or game, or Butternut Squash Soup, or…cheese and I might be considered an expert.
 But…as of right now, including the chowder I’ve had while traveling the seaboard, this is the BEST clam chowder ever!

-I dare say that I would love! love! if someone who knows something something about clam chowder would try this and tell me how close to authentic I am (besides the issue of the canned clams.
+I dare say that I would love! love! if someone who knows something-something about clam chowder would try this and tell me how close to authentic I am (besides the issue of the canned clams.
 Can’t be helped).
-If it’s really bad…much worse then the real thing then just don’t tell me.
+If it’s really bad…much worse than the real thing then just don’t tell me.
 I like living in the world where my clam chowder is delicious.
 Even if it’s not authentic.
 Delicious is worth something.

 3 cans clams (I use 1 minced, 1 chopped, and 1 whole)

 salt and pepper to season

 Directions: In a large skillet put the onion, carrot, and potatoes.
 Add the clam juice from the canned clams.
 And then add enough water just to cover the veggies.
 Let cook over medium heat for about 20 minutes…or until soft.